Opentrons/Protocols/protocols/generic_ngs_prep/README.md

 * `Number of Samples` The number of DNA samples (up to 96)
 * `Temperature (deg C) for temperature module on slot x in part 1` These parameters for each of the temperature modules allow the user to set the temperatures for all/any temperature module in part 1.
 * `Temperature (deg C) for temperature module on slot x in part 2` These parameters for each of the temperature modules allow the user to set the temperatures for all/any temperature module in part 2.
+* `Volume of reagent 1 to add` Volume of reagent 1 to add to samples, e.g. an enzyme or a reaction buffer
+* `Volume of reagent 2 to add` Volume of reagent 2 to add to samples, e.g. an enzyme or a reaction buffer
+* `Ethanol wash volume` The volume of ethanol solution to use for bead washing
+* `Mastermix volume` Volume of PCR mastermix for the PCR reaction in step 2, this is added to the indexing plate
+* `Primer mix volume` Volume of primer mix for the PCR reaction in step 2, this is added to the indexing plate
+* `Bead volume` Volume of paramagnetic bead solution to use for cleaning up the DNA from the enzymatic reaction in part 1 of the protocol
+* `Elution buffer volume` The volume of elution buffer to use for eluting the DNA after the ethanol cleanup
+* `Sample volume` The initial volume of DNA on the sample plate
+* `DNA supernatant volume` The volume of clean DNA to be transferred from the magnetic deck plate to the indexing plate to be used in the PCR reaction

 ---